 When it comes to pork, my most favorite cut to have is a pork tenderloin.
 It is the most tender cut ever.
-I already have a few ways to prepare it and now I have a new addition to that collection.
+I already have a few ways to prepare it and now I have this garlic rosemary pork loin as a new addition to that collection.

 This one includes garlic, which in my book, you can never go wrong with.
 Then it also includes fresh rosemary.
 I love the flavor of rosemary and fresh rosemary packs a flavor punch.
 One sprig can go a long way.

 A tenderloin is also a great item to serve for company.
 It’s simple to make but is impressive to serve.

 - 1 tsp black pepper

 - 1 sprig rosemary, leaves removed and finely chopped

 - Season tenderloin with salt and pepper.
 In a small bowl, combine the garlic and rosemary together and rub on the tenderloin.